codersanket/paytm_flutter/README.md

 4. Calling Initiate  <a href="https://dashboard.paytm.com/" target="_blank">initiate Transaction Api</a> from your backend to generate Transaction Token.

 ## Installation
- The plugin is avilable on pub [https://pub.dev/packages/paytmkaro](https://pub.dev/packages/paytmkaro)
+ The plugin is available on pub [https://pub.dev/packages/paytmkaro](https://pub.dev/packages/paytmkaro)

  Add this to `dependencies` in your app's `pubspec.yaml`